Junoon21/TA-JS-data-structure-TJaaac/block-BJaacp/code/index.md

 console.log(person1);
 console.log(person2);
 ```
-//The value of person 1 and 2 will be the same as they are pointing to the same adress , hence the object reffred is same.So name:'john', age='50'.
+//The value of person 1 and 2 will not be the same as they are pointing to the different address So name:'alex', age='25'and name: 'John', age: 50 .

 3. What will be the output of the below code: